just-buildsystem/justbuild/doc/future-designs/blob-splitting.md

-If a client wants to take advantage from blob splitting, it requests to split a blob into chunks at the remote side by calling the `SplitBlob` rpc from the `ContentAddressableStorage` service given a valid `SplitBlobRequest` message containing the respective blob `digest` and `digest_function`.
-If the `status` field of the returned `SplitBlobResponse` message contains an error, the split operation failed and the client needs to fall back to fetch the entire blob.
-Otherwise, blob splitting was successful and the remote server returns an ordered list of chunk `digests` and guarantees that the chunks are available in its CAS and that the concatention of all chunks in the given order will result in the requested blob.
-The client checks which chunks are available locally, fetches only the locally missing chunks from the remote side via the `BatchReadBlobs` rpc or the `ByteStream` API, and reconstructs the requested blob by concatenating the binary data of its chunks.
+If a client wants to take advantage from blob splitting, it requests to split a blob into chunks at the remote side by calling the `SplitBlob` rpc from the `ContentAddressableStorage` service given a `SplitBlobRequest` message containing the `blob_digest` of the respective blob.
+If the status code returned by the `SplitBlob` rpc contains an error, the split operation failed and the client needs to fall back to fetch the entire blob.
+Otherwise, blob splitting was successful and the remote server returns an ordered list of `chunk_digests` and guarantees that the chunks are available in its CAS and that the concatention of all chunks in the given order will result in the requested blob.
+The client checks which chunks are available locally, fetches only the locally missing chunks from the remote side via the `BatchReadBlobs` rpc or the `ByteStream` API, and assembles the requested blob by concatenating the binary data of its chunks.
 Finally, it stores the chunks as well as the resulting blob in its local CAS.

 > Note: Since the same data is basically stored twice for each blob, the
 > local storage consumption is roughly doubled.
 Some savings occur when